hamletc1602/AuthorSite/README.md

 There are three different options for building your site, depending on what you may already have set up, and what you want to create.

-Log in to your AWS Console account, then click on this link from the same browser:
+Log in to your AWS Console account, then click on the link that best suits your needs from the same browser:

 1) I want to create a site with no personalized domain, for a trial to see what it looks like, or because I want to link it with a domain hosted in another service: [**Build site with no domain**](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://braevitae-pub.s3.amazonaws.com/AutoSite/AuthorSite.template)